verboompj/EntraGSA/EntraGSA_Part1.md

 The Entra Private Access service consists of 3 main components:

 1. A Connector - This is a (group of) server(s) that has a line of sight to the service one wants to expose - a web, rds, ssh, whatever service you want your client to be able to connect to.
-On these servers one installs the Connnector Service to reverse-connect into the Entra platform.
+On these servers one installs the Connector Service to reverse-connect into the Entra platform.

-2. An Entra Application registration, representing the service you'd like to expose, the conditional access policy and the user asignment.
+2. An Entra Application registration, representing the service you'd like to expose, the conditional access policy and the user assignment.
 This is the " traditional" Entra Enterprise Application as we know it + Network Access properties.

 3. A Client - Global Secure Access Client - installers available for Windows, Android, IOS and macOS - installed on the client device.

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/private-access-diagram-quick-access3.png)

-#### 0. Make sure you meet the prerqs
+#### 0. Make sure you meet the prereqs

 Make sure you have admin access to the Entra Admin Center https://entra.microsoft.com